-- Sb Admin - Flask - LIVE Demo
+- SB Admin Flask - LIVE Deployment

 This open-source project might be used by beginners to accommodate with a production-ready starter coded on top of best practices and modern tools/libraries.